Doctor of Philosophy program

 - The G.R.E. is not required

 Admission is competitive.
-Online applications are processed through UC Davis Office of Graduate Studies, which coordinates UC Davis graduate degree programs.
+Online applications are processed through UC Davis Graduate Studies, which coordinates UC Davis graduate degree programs.
 All applicants must submit a completed Office of Graduate Studies application and meet UC Davis requirements for graduate admissions.
 Click here for more on the application process.

 Degree program requirements